Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Access Blockchain Platform Manager

-After installation, configure the hostname resolution for the Blockchain Platform Manager hostnames generated.
+After installation, configure the host name resolution for the generated Blockchain Platform Manager host names.

-1. Execute this command to get the list of configured hostnames:
+1. Run the following command to get the list of configured host names:

-2. Based on the chosen service type for istio-ingressgateway, these generated hostnames are required to be resolved to an IPv4 address according to the following:
+2. Based on the chosen service type for istio-ingressgateway, these generated host names must be resolved to an IPv4 address according to the following requirements:

 • LoadBalancer: resolve to the external IP address generated for the istio-ingressgateway service